joshbegley/nyt-latest/README.md

 `This HBO documentary follows Andy Señor Jr. as he directs a production of “Rent” in Cuba.`\
 https://nytimes.com/2021/06/15/movies/revolution-rent-review.html?searchResultPosition=1

 **Did a German Player Bite a French One?
-An In-Game Investigation.**\
+A Brief Investigation.**\
 `Paul Pogba reacted and Antonio Rüdiger has video deniability, experts say.
-But what exactly happened in the 45th minute of France vs. Germany?`\
+But what exactly happened in the 45th minute of Frances win against Germany?`\
 https://nytimes.com/2021/06/15/sports/soccer/germany-france-bite-pogba-rudiger.html?searchResultPosition=2

 **Child Marriage Doesn’t Actually Happen Here, Right?**\